OpenHantek/OpenHantek6022/readme.md

 * [Qt 5.4+](https://www1.qt.io/download-open-source/)
 * [FFTW 3+ (prebuild files will be downloaded on windows)](http://www.fftw.org/)
 * libusb 1.x (prebuild files will be used on windows)
-* A compiler that supports C++11
+* A compiler that supports C++11 - tested with gcc, clang and msvc.

 We have build instructions available for [Linux](docs/build.md#linux), [Apple MacOSX](docs/build.md#apple) and [Microsoft Windows](docs/build.md#windows).

 ## Run OpenHantek
-You need an OpenGL 3.2+ or OpenGL ES 2.0+ capable graphics hardware for OpenHantek.
+With the original OpenHantek version you needed an OpenGL 3.2+ or OpenGL ES 2.0+ capable graphics hardware.
+OpenHantek runs now on legacy HW/SW (OpenGL 2.1+ or OpenGL ES 1.2+) with the patch [coozoo@01b42d3](https://github.com/coozoo/openhantek/commit/01b42d3db2921a0aa83ea6808147ea6257de3f28")
 OpenGL is prefered, if available.
 Overwrite this behaviour by starting OpenHantek from the command line like this: `OpenHantek --useGLES`.